awsdocs/amazon-s3-userguide/doc_source/UsingMetadata.md

 # Working with object metadata<a name="UsingMetadata"></a>

 You can set object metadata in Amazon S3 at the time you upload the object\.
+Object metadata is a set of name\-value pairs\.
 After you upload the object, you cannot modify object metadata\.
 The only way to modify object metadata is to make a copy of the object and set the metadata\.

+When you create an object, you also specify the key name, which uniquely identifies the object in the bucket\.
+The object key \(or key name\) uniquely identifies the object in an Amazon S3 bucket\.
+For more information, see [Creating object key names](object-keys.md)\.

 There are two kinds of metadata in Amazon S3: *system\-defined metadata* and *user\-defined metadata*\.
-The sections below provide more information about system\-defined and user\-defined metadata\.
-For more information about editing metadata using the Amazon S3 console, see [Editing object metadata in the Amazon S3 console](#add-object-metadata)\.

-Each object in Amazon S3 can have a set of key\-value pairs that provide *metadata*, which is additional information about the object\.
-You can set an object's metadata in Amazon S3 at the time you upload it\.

-After you upload an object programmatically using the REST API, AWS CLI, or AWS SDKs, you cannot modify object metadata\.
-The only way to modify object metadata is to make a copy of the object and set the metadata\.
-However, you can use the Amazon S3 console to edit some metadata for existing S3 objects\.
-For more information, see [Editing object metadata in the Amazon S3 console](#add-object-metadata)\.

 The sections below provide more information about system\-defined and user\-defined metadata\.
 For more information about editing metadata using the Amazon S3 console, see [Editing object metadata in the Amazon S3 console](add-object-metadata.md)\.

 ## System\-defined object metadata<a name="SysMetadata"></a>